1995parham-teaching/interviews/questions/README.md

 ## Operating Systems

 - Process vs Threads
-- Multi-thread application programming experience
+- Experience with multi-threaded application programming
-- How we can get the processes list on Linux (`ps`)
+- How can you get the list of processes on Linux (`ps`)?
-- Do you know `grep`?
+- Are you familiar with `grep`?
 - What are the process states on Linux?
-(If candidate does not know about the process states name, questioner can read below states and wait to describe at least 3)
+(If the candidate does not know the process states' names, the questioner can describe at least 3)
   - Ready
   - Running
   - Blocked or wait
   - Terminated or Completed
   - Zombie
-- What command would you use to check how much memory is being used by Linux?
+- Which command would you use to check how much memory is being used by Linux?
   - `free -m`
   - `vmstat`
   - `top`
   - `htop`
   - `cat /proc/meminfo`. (+)
 - What is the difference between `. ~/file` and `~/file`
-  - `./test.sh` runs test.sh as a separate program.
-It may happen to be a bash script, if the file test.sh starts with `#!/bin/bash`.
+  - `./test.sh` runs `test.sh` as a separate program.
+It may happen to be a bash script, if the file `test.sh` starts with `#!/bin/bash`.
 But it could be something else altogether.
   - `. ./test.sh` executes the code of the file `test.sh` inside the running instance of bash.
-It works as if the content file `test.sh` had been included textually instead of the `. ./test.sh` line.
+    It works as if the content of file `test.sh` had been included textually instead of the `. ./test.sh` line.
     (Almost: there are a few details that differ, such as the value of `$BASH_LINENO`, and the behavior of the return built-in.)
 - What is the difference between `. ~/file` and `source ~/file`
-- Do you know what the `systemd` is?
+- Are you familiar with `systemd`?

 ## Networking